samuel-bohman/Azure-TDSP-ProjectTemplate/docs/README.md

 # Documents

-_Folder for hosting all documents for a data science project_
+This folder hosts all documents for a data science project.
+It has four sub-folders:

-Documents will contain information about the following:
+1. Data dictionaries: descriptions of the data

-1. System architecture
+2. Data report: related to data quality and data exploration
-2. Data dictionaries
+3. Model: reports related to modeling and experiments
-3. Reports related to data understanding, modeling
+4. Project: All information regarding the project, in particular
-4. Project management and planning docs
+    - Project charter
-5. Information obtained from a business owner or client about the project
+    - System architecture
-6. Docs and presentations prepared to share information about the project
+    - Exit report